shellspec/shellspec/README.md

 NOTE: `BeforeEach` and `AfterEach` are supported in version 0.28.0 and later.
 Previous versions should use `Before` and `After` instead.

-NOTE: `AfterEach` is for cleanup and do not use for assertions.
+NOTE: `AfterEach` is for cleanup and not for assertions.

 ```sh
 Describe 'example hook'